e-avi/portfolio/README.md

 ## 🐧 ViditOS

 A personal developer portfolio styled like **macOS**.
-McOS looks and feels like a mini Apple desktop, showcasing my projects, resume, and profile links inside draggable “app” windows.
+McOS looks and feels like a mini Apple desktop, showcasing my projects, resume, and profile links.
+Built on React with 0 backend.

 ---